Extraskeletal myxoid chondrosarcoma: Cytogenetics

 The cells in EMC tumors do not express specific tumor marker proteins that would help in diagnosing this disease.
 For example, less than 20% of EMC tumor cases contain cells that express the S100 protein whereas many other tumor types contain cells that express S100 protein in most or all cases (see Pathology of S100 protein).

 The cytogenetics of this tumor reside in the reciprocal translocations of the 9q22 locus with chromosomes 3q11, 15q21, 17q11, and 22q12.
 Other cytogenetic events can be observed but are not characteristic.
 The most common translocation includes the EWSR1 locus at 22q12 and the NR4A3 (also known as TEC and CHN) locus at 9q22.
-As often can be seen in chimeric transcripts including EWSR1, the transactivation domain of EWSR1 is fused to the DNA-binding domain of NR4A3.
+As often seen in chimeric transcripts including EWSR1, the transactivation domain of EWSR1 is fused to the DNA-binding domain of NR4A3.
 Several types of fusion products can be observed, depending on which exons are involved.
-NR4A3 is an orphan nuclear receptor that is able to activate the FOS promoter and plays a role in the regulation of hematopoietic growth and differentiation.
-In EMC the DNA-binding domain is constant and the transactivation domains of several genes are involved.
+NR4A3 is an orphan nuclear receptor that can activate the FOS promoter and regulate hematopoietic growth and differentiation.
+In EMC, the DNA-binding domain is constant, and the transactivation domains of several genes are involved.
 These genes include TAF2N (17q11), also termed TAF15, encoding an RNA-binding protein which is a component of transcription factor II D, TCF12 (15q21) encoding a transcription factor in the basic helix–loop–helix family, and TFG (3q11) which encodes a regulator of the nuclear factor-κB (NF-κB) signaling pathway with homology to FUS and EWSR1 in its N-terminal region.
-TFG is also observed as a fusion transcript with ALK (2p23) in anaplastic large-cell lymphoma and with ANTRK1 (1q21) in some of the thyroid papillary carcinomas.
-Recent evidence demonstrates that tumors with these various translocations have similar profiles of the gene expression.
+TFG is also observed as a fusion transcript with ALK (2p23) in anaplastic large-cell lymphoma and with ANTRK1 (1q21) in some thyroid papillary carcinomas.
+Recent evidence demonstrates that tumors with these various translocations have similar gene expression profiles.

-Five fusion partners for NR4A3 have been described including: EWSR1 (22q12.2), TAF15 (17q12), FUS (16p11.2), TCF12 (15q21), and TFG (3q12.2).
-The EWSR1, TAF15 (i.e. TAF2N), and FUS proteins are members of the FET protein family of RNA binding proteins.
-They are partners in various fusion proteins that are associated with, and suggested to promote, not only EMC but also a wide range of other tumor types.
+Five fusion partners for NR4A3 have been described, including: EWSR1 (22q12.2), TAF15 (17q12), FUS (16p11.2), TCF12 (15q21), and TFG (3q12.2).
+The EWSR1, TAF15 (i.e. TAF2N), and FUS proteins are members of the FET protein family of RNA-binding proteins.
+They are partners in various fusion proteins associated with, and suggested to promote, EMC and a wide range of other tumor types.
 The fusion proteins found in the neoplastic cells of EMC consist of NR4A3 in >90% of cases partnered with EWRS1 in >75% of cases or, alternatively, TAF15, TCF12, or TFG in uncommon cases.